C++ syntax: Annotations

 Most declarations can have annotations attached, which are just values associated with that declaration.
 Like Java annotations, annotations can be accessed using reflection.
 Annotations are different from attributes as attributes are primarily a means to communicate information to the compiler, while annotations are a feature of reflection and allow arbitrary constants and metadata to be attached, making them customisable to programs, unlike attributes.
 This allows for bridging the communication between the library API and the user.
+Consider this example, where some annotations live in the namespace wikipedia::examples: